Pohořelice: Geography

 Pohořelice is located about 23 km south of Brno.
 It lies in a flat landscape in the Dyje–Svratka Valley.
 The Jihlava River flows through the town.
 There are two large fishponds in the municipal territory: Vrkoč and Starý rybník.
 They are among the largest ponds in Moravia.
-The largest Moravian pond, Novoveský rybník, is located near Nová Ves just across the municipal border.
+The largest Moravian pond, Novoveský rybník, is located near Nová Ves just outside the territory of Pohořelice.

 History

 The first written mention of Pohořelice is from 1222.
 It was a royal town until 1512, when it was acquired by Vilém II of Pernštejn.
 He and his descendants focused on the economic development of the town and they began to establish ponds.
 Pohořelice became a centre of grain growing, viticulture and fish farming.

 In the 18th century, the Pohořelice estate was owned by the Dietrichstein family.
 The town experienced construction development, especially thanks to the construction of the road from Brno to Vienna in 1727.

 After World War II, there was an internment camp in the town for ethnic Germans, as a part of the Brno death march.